jvasquel/Multicam-monitor/README.md

 # Multicam-monitor
-A simple interface for capturing and displaying multiple ip camera streams.
+A simple interface for capturing and displaying multiple ip camera streams with PyQt.
+Features: